aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-doughnut-charts-java-aspose-slides/_index.md

 ## Implementation Guide

-### Initializing Presentation and Chart
+### Initializing Presentation and Adding a Doughnut Chart

-#### Overview
-Begin by initializing a presentation object and adding a Doughnut chart to the first slide.
+First, create or load a presentation and add a doughnut chart to the first slide.

-**Step 1: Initialize Presentation**
-Load an existing PPTX file or create a new one:
 ```java
 Presentation pres = new Presentation("YOUR_DOCUMENT_DIRECTORY/testc.pptx");
 ```

-**Step 2: Add Doughnut Chart**
-Create a chart on the first slide at specified coordinates:
 ```java
 ISlide slide = pres.getSlides().get_Item(0);
 IChart chart = slide.getShapes().addChart(ChartType.Doughnut, 10, 10, 500, 500, false);
 ```

-### Configuring Chart Data Workbook and Clearing Existing Series/Categories
+### Configuring the Chart Data Workbook and Clearing Existing Data

-#### Overview
-Configure the chart data workbook and remove any pre-existing series or categories.
+Next, obtain the workbook that backs the chart and clear any default series or categories.

-**Step 1: Access Chart Data Workbook**
-Retrieve the workbook linked with your chart:
 ```java
 IChartDataWorkbook workBook = chart.getChartData().getChartDataWorkbook();
 ```

-**Step 2: Clear Existing Series and Categories** Ensure there are no residual data points:
 ```java
 chart.getChartData().getSeries().clear();
 chart.getChartData().getCategories().clear();
 chart.setLegend(false);
 ```

-### Adding Series to Chart
+### Adding Series to the Chart

-#### Overview
-Populate your chart with multiple series, each customized for appearance and behavior.

-**Step 1: Add Series Iteratively**
-Loop through indices to add series:
+Now we’ll add up to 15 series.
+Each series can be customized—here we set the explosion, doughnut‑hole size, and first‑slice angle.

 ```java
 int seriesIndex = 0;
 while (seriesIndex < 15) {